josephvijayJ/MRF-Methods/README.md

 ## Filter method Array of objects:

-Task is to filter out all the values of age gretae than 25
+Task is to filter out all the values of age greater than 25

 const user = [
     {firstname : 'Akshay',lastname:'kumar',age:'15'},